 8. Helps Protect Bones From Fractures and Osteoporosis

 Chromium is known to slow the loss of calcium, so it might be beneficial for preventing bone loss and bone-related disorders that are especially common in older women.
-Therefore, it’s also a natural remedy for osteoporosis.
+Therefore, it’s also a way to help stave off osteoporosis.

 At this time, there isn’t a reliable database of chromium content within common foods that’s been authorized by the USDA or another credible authority.
-Another factor that makes it difficult to know what the best food sources are of chromium is that chromium content varies widely within a particular food depending on where it was grown, since soil quality has a lot to do with chromium’s presence.
+Another factor that makes it difficult to know what the best food sources are is that chromium content varies widely within a particular food depending on where it was grown, since soil quality has a lot to do with the mineral’s presence.

 Other natural factors that affect how much chromium is present in foods are the time of year the food was grown, the exact plant species, the ripeness of the food and how long it’s been sitting since being harvested — and possibly contamination from the environment.
 Chromium can also increase in concentration when it leaks into a food during cooking from stainless steel or nickel pots and pans.